sidorof/dbbase/docsrc/src/user_guide.rst

 To illustrate some of the features, we will look at two examples: The first will be two tables, one for users and one for addresses

 After the initial import and **db** creation, we create two tables.
 The users table has a relationship with addresses where the user_id entered into the address table must be found in the users table.

-As an aside, note that the password column is a WriteOnlyColumn, for discussion later.
+As an aside, note that the password column is a `WriteOnlyColumn` for discussion later.

 .. code-block:: python